TaitoUnited/full-stack-template/README.md

 * A file should contain only nearby references (e.g. references to files in the same directory or in a subdirectory directly beneath it); with the exception of references to libraries and common directories, of course.
 * You cannot always follow the dependency guidelines mentioned above.
 If you break the guidelines, at least try to avoid making circular dependencies between directories.
 Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.

 See [orig-template/client/src](https://github.com/TaitoUnited/orig-template/tree/master/client/src) as an example.
-(TODO url + some refactoring)
+(TODO orig-template -> server-template)

 ## Version control